 Am I eligible for free basic life insurance as a Reform Pension Plan participant?

 RPB participants who have a combined annual pension contribution paid on their behalf of at least 10 percent of salary (including parsonage, if applicable) through their congregations/employers are eligible for free basic life and accidental death and dismemberment (AD&D) insurance coverage from the RPB.
 The 10 percent contribution can originate from either the employer or the participant (via elective salary deferral) to qualify for the free benefit.
 The benefit is equal to one times annual salary (including parsonage, if applicable) up to $50,000.
 The AD&D insurance program has a maximum benefit of $30,000.

 I am leaving employment within the Reform Movement.
 Do I have the option to convert my optional group term life insurance coverage to an individual policy?

 Yes, there is an option to do so.
 Please contact the RPB office to notify us that you are terminating your employment and wish to convert your life insurance coverage to an individual policy within 31 days of your termination date so that we can work with both you and our life insurance carrier, MetLife, to update our records and facilitate conversion of the life insurance policy for you.

 Long Term Disability FAQs

 Am I eligible for the RPB’s Long Term Disability (LTD) coverage?

 How do I enroll in the LTD plan?

 Open enrollment for the LTD insurance plan is held every December for the upcoming calendar year.
 We also offer a semi-annual enrollment period in July-August for those who missed the December enrollment period.
 New employees can enroll within 60 days of their hire date.
-To enroll in the plan, ask your employer to complete the enrollment form and submit it to the RPB during one of the open enrollment periods.
+To enroll in the plan, talk to your employer.

 How do I renew my LTD coverage?